Ah Louis: Family

+Since coming to the United States, Louis regularly wrote to his family in Taishan and sent them a part of his wages.
+Over the course of 70 years, he traveled back to China three times for visits.

 Ah Louis married his first wife in China in 1860.
 She was in California in 1868, but returned to China about 1873.
-Wong last saw her in China in 1888.
+Louis last saw her in China in 1888.
 The 1880 census shows a wife living with him, but no children are shown.

 In May 1889, Ah Louis married Eng Gon Ying (Silver Dove) in San Francisco.
 Together they raised their eight children (five sons and three daughters) in their residence above the Ah Louis Store.

-In 1909 Eng Gon Ying Louis was murdered by Willie Wong, Ah Louis' son from his first marriage.
+In 1909 Eng Gon Ying Louis was murdered by Willie Louis, Ah Louis's son from his first marriage.